hawkgs/angular/adev/src/app/features/home/animation/README.md

 By default, the plugin will add a spacer to the host element that will be tall enough to match the whole animation duration.
 This means it's implied that the animation layers use `position: fixed`.
 You can disable the spacer and use an alternative layout if you desire.

 > [!TIP]
-> Apply transitions to the animated properties when using the scroll handler.
+> Apply transitions, as part of the initial styles, to the animated properties when using the scroll handler.
 This might be needed since scrolling via mouse scroll wheel results in non-continuous `scrollY` which results in jagged animation.

 ## Limitations

 There are certain limitations that come with the usage of the `Animation` API.
 Most of them are related to CSS property values parsing.
 So, it's crucial to understand that there are several data types – `numeric`, `transition`, `color` and `static` values.
-All values can be animated with the exclusion of static values.
+All values can be animated with the exclusion of `static` values.
 For example `display: block` is considered static (i.e. non-animatable).
-However, there are certain cases where the parser is unable to process a value that might be deemed numeric which will then be treated as static one.
+However, there are certain cases where the parser is unable to process a value that might be deemed animatable/continuous which will then be treated as static one.
 These cases are as follows:

 - _Parsing shorthand CSS properties like `border`_ – The animation processor won't be able to animate `1px solid red` <=> `20px solid red`, for example.
 In such cases, it is suggested to use the standard CSS properties that describe only the numeric part of the property, i.e. `border-width: 1px <=> 20px`.
 - _Only hex, `rgb` and `rgba` colors are supported_ – At this stage, color spaces like `hsl` or `lch`, for instance, are not supported.
-- _Not all transform functions are supported_ – You can check the list [here](https://github.com).
+- _Not all transform functions are supported_ – You can check the list [here](https://github.com/angular/angular/blob/docs/rework-home-page-animation/adev/src/app/features/home/animation/parser/css-value-parser.ts#L13).
 It's merely a preventative measure in case a new function is added to the standard that requires additional changes to the parser.
 You can try adding your desired function to the list and verifying if it works or not.
 - _`calc` and `var` (and probably more) are not supported_ – The parser is not fully CSS-spec-compliant.
 There are probably more CSS perks that won't be parsable but the current functionality should be sufficient enough for rich animations.

 **Other limitations**